ezrasi/Chess/README.md

 ---

-Ike will be a powerful chess engine written entirely in Rust.
-It uses advanced techniques like magic bitboards and (when it's finished) alpha-beta pruning.
+Ike will be a chess engine written entirely in Rust.
+It will use techniques like magic bitboards and alpha-beta prunint.
 When the engine itself is done, I plan to make a GUI for it and host it on a website.

-I was of course helped immensely by the Chess Programming Wiki (https://www.chessprogramming.org)

 Ike is named after my granfather, who taught me chess when I was a kid.
 I never did beat him :)

+I was of course helped immensely by the Chess Programming Wiki (https://www.chessprogramming.org)